Notenoughmail/possible-tfc-modpack/README.md

 - The leather pouch is a lightly edited copy of Tool Belt's tool pouch
 - Custom ore vein overlays are recolours of various TFC ore overlays
+- The icons for steel sheet carving is TFC's smooth metal texture for steel

 ## Sounds